shaliulab/idtrackerai/README.md

-# idtracker.ai
+# idtracker.ai (v1.0.1-alpha)

 [idtracker.ai in arXiv](https://arxiv.org/abs/1803.04351)

+## What is new?

+* Update installation to work with Linux Mint 18.3 (kernel 4.10.0-38-generic)
+* Cuda toolkit and cudnn libraries are now installed within the conda environment.
+This allows users to have other versions of TensorFlow in their system without entering into conflict with the versions used by idtracker.ai.
+* Currently running TensorFlow 1.7.0 (only the GPU version is working)

 ## Hardware requirements

 idtracker.ai has been tested in computers with the following specifications:

-- Operating system: 64bit GNU/linux Mint 18.1
+- Operating system: 64bit GNU/linux Mint 18.3
 - CPU: Core(TM) i7-7700K CPU @4.20GHz 6 core Intel(R) or Core(TM) i7-6800K CPU @3.40GHz 4 core
 - GPU: Nvidia TITAN X or GeForce GTX 1080 Ti
 - RAM: 32Gb (for small groups) or 128Gb (for large groups)
 - Disk: 1TB SSD

-idtracker.ai is coded in python 2.7 and uses Tensorflow libraries (version 1.2.0).
+idtracker.ai is coded in python 2.7 and uses Tensorflow libraries (version 1.7.0).
 Due to the intense use of deep neural networks, we recommend using a computer with a dedicated NVIDA GPU supporting compute capability 3.0 or higher.
  Note that the parts of the algorithm using Tensorflow libraries will run faster with a GPU.
-If a GPU is not installed on the computer the CPU version of Tensorflow will be installed but the speed of the tracking will be highly affected.

-## Installation.
+## Installation (v1.0.1-alpha).

 The installation of idtracker.ai requires some amount of interaction with the linux terminal.
 Read the following paragraph only if your are not familiar with the terminal in linux operating systems.

-In linux Mint you can open a terminal using the icon with the gray symbol ">_" on the left in the bottom bar.
+In Linux Mint you can open a terminal using the icon with the gray symbol ">_" on the left in the bottom bar.
 We provide the commands needed to install idtracker.ai from the terminal.
 In this documentation inputs to the terminal and outputs are shown inside of a box.
 You can type them directly in the command line and press ENTER to execute them.
 Right-click with your mouse to copy and paste commands from the instructions to the terminal.
 (NOTE: do not use the shortcut Ctrl+C and Ctrl+V as they do not work in the terminal)

 The time needed to install the system varies with the output of the pre-installation checks and the download speed of the network when cloning the repository and dowloading the dependencies.
 In our computers and network, the total installation time is typicall of 15 minutes.

 ### Pre-installation checks

+###### Make sure that your system is updated

+Check if your system is up to date running the following command in the terminal:

+    sudo apt update

+Upgrade your system running:

+    sudo apt upgrade

-###### GPU Drivers, CUDA Toolkit and CuDNN library.
+###### GPU Drivers.

-To install the GPU version of idtracker.ai first make sure that NVIDIA drivers, CUDA Toolkit 8.0 and the corresponding CuDNN v5.1 libraries for CUDA 8.0, are installed in your computer.
+Make sure that your GPU drivers are installed.

-If you are using an NVIDIA GPU you can check that the drivers are properly installed typing
+If you are using an NVIDIA GPU you can check that the drivers are properly installed typing.

     nvidia-smi